 The UBC Bachelor of Media Studies (BMS) blends practice, theory and research methodology to prepare our students to negotiate the emerging knowledge economy; as specialists in the digital arts and digital industries.

 1) A traditional Arts degree with added hands-on experience

-The UBC BMS offers students the opportunity for focused professional studies while simultaneously having access to the full variety of courses available in the Faculty of Arts.
-BMS Students will follow a core curriculum, and may use their electives to further specialize, or to branch out and incorporate more variety and exploration into their degree.
+The UBC BMS offers students the opportunity for focused and professionally-oriented studies, while simultaneously having access to the full variety of courses available in the Faculty of Arts.
+BMS students follow a core curriculum, and may use their electives to further specialize, or to branch out and incorporate more variety and exploration into their degree.

 2) Access to unique course offerings

 UBC BMS students will have access to studio courses otherwise reserved for majors in other programs, and to curriculum previously available only to graduate students.